Ko-Shintō

-Ko-Shintō (古神道) refers to the animistic religion of Jōmon period Japan, which is the alleged basis of modern Shinto.
-The search for traces of Koshintō began with the "Restoration Shinto" in the Edo period, which goal was to remove any foreign ideas and worldviews from Shinto (specifically referring to Buddhism).
+Ko-Shintō (古神道) refers to the animist religion of Japan before Buddhism and other foreign religions like Confucianism.
+Koshinto is the alleged basis of modern Shinto.
+The search for traces of Koshintō began with the "Restoration Shinto" in the Edo period, whose goal was to remove any foreign ideas and worldviews from Shinto (specifically referring to Buddhism).
 Some movements which claim to have discovered this primeval way of thought are Oomoto and Izumo-taishakyo.

 Worldview

 The following is deduced from studying the language of the Kojiki and Nihon Shoki which does not appear in any Chinese philosophy:

 In Koshintō, the present world or utsushiyo is put in contrast to the eternal world or tokoyo.
 All individuals possess a tamashii, meaning a mind, heart, or soul.
 A tamashii without a body is called a mitama.
 Those whose tamashii has the nature of kami are called mikoto.

 In the Age of the Kami, or Kamiyo, the Earth was ruled by kami, whose forms were akin to humans, but had pure hearts and spoke in the language of kotodama.